xuankimtran/docs-1/pages/katalon-studio/docs/index.md

 ### Katalon Studio

-Katalon Studio is a free and robust automation solution for API, web, and mobile testing.
+Katalon Studio is a robust automation solution for Web, API, mobile, and desktop testing.
 It integrates all necessary components with built-in keywords and project templates into a complete automation framework.
-Katalon Studio is easy for beginners to use but offers advanced capabilities for experienced users.
-This solution is trusted by an active community from 150+ countries around the world.
+Katalon Studio is easy for beginners to use but offers advanced capabilities for expert users.
+This solution is trusted by an active community from 55K+ companies and 160+ countries around the world.

 ### Katalon TestOps